ActivitySim/activitysim/docs/abmexample.rst

 of these data items reduces model complexity and runtime.
 The segmentation is based on household income, and includes four segments - low, medium, high, very high.

-In the model, the persons in each household are assigned a simulated but fixed "value of time" that modulates the relative weight the decision-maker places on time and cost.
-The probability distribution from which the value of time is sampled was derived from a toll choice model estimated using data from a stated preference survey performed for the SFCTA's Mobility, Access, and Pricing Study, and is a lognormal distribution with a mean that varies by income segment.
+In the model, the persons in each household are assigned a simulated but fixed value of time that modulates the relative weight the decision-maker places on time and cost.
+The probability distribution from which the value of time is sampled was derived from a toll choice model estimated using data from a stated preference survey performed for the SFCTA Mobility, Access, and Pricing Study, and is a lognormal distribution with a mean that varies by income segment.

 Activity type segmentation